Prainha Village is certified with the Clean & Safe badge, issued by Turismo de Portugal.

 For your safety, we have developed a complete and comprehensive plan for each one of our units, which we detail below.
 You can also find the ongoing restrictions/obligations you should follow inside and outside our complex.

-- Use of mask is mandatory in all closed spaces and on the outside when it is not possible to keep social distancing;
+- Recomendation to the use of mask in all closed spaces and on the outside when it is not possible to keep social distancing;

 - Keep safety distance (2 meters);